cminh810/ShrinkSeg/README.md

-# ShrinkNet: The codes will be updated soon!
+# ShrinkSeg: The codes will be updated soon ✨!